chantelmariediaz/GilletteAd-Twitter-Scrape/README.md

 To create a Twitter Developer account, see this link: https://developer.twitter.com/en/docs/basics/getting-started

+For our project, we are going to grab tweets that discuss the controversial Gillette Ad, calculate sentiment, and run a model.

 ## Let's get started using Python-Twitter Scraping Pt.
 1

 ### First - what is Jupyter Notebook?